Azure/ALZ-Bicep/docs/wiki/Accelerator.md

     - Traditional VNet Hub and Spoke = .github\workflows\alz-bicep-4a-hubspoke.yml
     - Virtual WAN = .github\workflows\alz-bicep-4b-vwan.yml

-    > **Note:**
+    > [!NOTE]
     > These workflow files and associated deployment scripts will be programatically removed in the future.

 1. Review all parameter files within config/custom-parameters and update the values as needed for your desired ALZ configuration.
 All files pertaining to the default ALZ Bicep modules are located within the upstream-releases directory.
 The parameter files are located within the config/custom-parameters directory.
 For a minimalistic deployment, some example parameters are provided [here](#guidance-for-a-minimalistic-deployment)

-    > **Note:** To further understand the purpose of each parameter, please review the [deployment flow documentation](https://github.com/Azure/ALZ-Bicep/wiki/DeploymentFlow).
+    > [!NOTE] To further understand the purpose of each parameter, please review the [deployment flow documentation](https://github.com/Azure/ALZ-Bicep/wiki/DeploymentFlow).
 For design considerations, please review our page in the [Azure Architecture Center](https://learn.microsoft.com/azure/architecture/landing-zones/bicep/landing-zone-bicep).

 1. Run the following Git commands to get your remote branch in-sync with the local branch